 We mine cryptocurrencies, primarily Bitcoins, for our own account.
 Self-mining allows us to capture the high appreciation potential of cryptocurrency to support our future expansion and operation.
-For the years ended December 31, 2020, 2021 and 2022, respectively, we generated US\$88.5 million, US\$191.7 million and US\$62.4 million in revenue from self-mining.
+For the years ended December 31, 2020, 2021 and 2022, respectively, we generated revenue of US\$88.5 million, US\$191.7 million and US\$62.4 million from self-mining.
+For the six months ended June 30, 2022 and 2023, respectively, we generated revenue of US\$41.0 million and US\$34.7 million from self-mining.
 Historically, around 50% to 60% of our proprietary hash rate was utilized to support our self-mining, with the rest available for sale to customers through Cloud Hash Rate.
 However, we retain the flexibility to allocate our proprietary hash rate to either self-mining or Cloud Hash Rate, primarily based on our view of the Bitcoin market trends.